whispir/technical-blog/posts/preventing_log_statements_in_tests.md

-T# Disallowing warning/error messages in tests.
+# Disallowing warning/error messages in tests.

 Often when running Jest tests, errors or warnings will be thrown up, but the tests will be passing fine.